-You can control who can see and access your Knowledge Base by using password protection and/or IP whitelisting.
+You can control who can see and access your knowledge base by using password protection and/or IP whitelisting options in Groove.

-Password protection allows you to set a single, shared password for your Knowledge Base.
-Upon visiting your Knowledge Base all users will be presented with a login page, and only those that you have shared the password with will be able to gain access.
+Password protection allows you to set a single, shared password for your knowledge base.
+Upon visiting your knowledge base all users will be presented with a login page, and only those that you have shared the password with will be able to gain access.
 The password is case-sensitive.